F-1 visas are issued for visits to High schools, American universities, Colleges, Language courses, Training and further education.

 These visas are required to enter the US to attend a college, public or private secondary school, private elementary school, seminary, conservatory or other academic institution, including a language program.

-Simply put, F-1 visas cover the following stays:
+Shortly put, F-1 visas cover the following stays:

 I-20 Form and SEVIS